-5.12.2 Explosives include, but are not limited to, bombs, explosives, fireworks and other incendiary devices.
+Explosives include, but are not limited to, bombs, explosives, fireworks and other incendiary devices.
 Incendiary devices are defined as any flammable liquid enclosed in a readily breakable container that can be equipped with an igniter of any type.

-5.12.3 Other weapons include, but are not limited to, martial arts implements, dangerous fuels and chemicals, such as mace or pepper spray.
+Other weapons include, but are not limited to, martial arts implements, dangerous fuels and chemicals,.
 Any object may be considered a weapon when used to inflict or threaten infliction of bodily injury or property damage.

-5.12.4 Projectiles

 Throwing or casting any object into, upon or against any building, structure, motor vehicle or at any person is prohibited.

 This policy shall not prohibit persons or student organizations from possessing, storing or using weapons at approved locations for the purpose of meeting requirements of educational programs and/or a student group recognized by the university.
 For authorization, contact the director of the University Police and Safety Office.

-5.12.5.
-The University Police and Safety Office provides limited, temporary storage space for on-campus residents to store ammunition and sporting arms, such as those used for hunting and other shooting sports, on a first-come, first-served basis.
-Individuals requesting to use the space will be required to pass a background check and provide photo identification.
-Weapons must be cased, unloaded and transported out of plain sight by vehicle for check-in/check-out at the Auxiliary Enterprises building.
-Carrying of the cased weapon, with the exception of to and from the vehicle parked next to the Auxiliary Enterprises building in the AE lot, is prohibited.
-Weapons are not to be transported on campus.
-Weapons should be checked in immediately upon arrival to NDSU and checked-out immediately prior to leaving the campus.
+The University Police and Safety Office provides limited, temporary storage space for on-campus residents Weapons should be checked in immediately upon arrival to NDSU and checked-out immediately prior to leaving the campus.
 An officer must be present for check-in/check-out.
 The University Police and Safety Office is open and available for check-in/check-out on a 24/7 basis.
-Additional requirements are outlined on the On-Campus Resident Student Temporary Weapon/Ammunition Storage Procedure Signature Form at www.ndsu.edu/police_safety/universitypolice/Index.shtml.

-5.13 Hazing
+3.47 Hazing